 Rest is the No. 1 healing agent.
 It’s important for both children and adults suffering from a concussion to get reliable rest at night.
 Concussed people should also avoid high-risk activities that could cause another blow to the head, as well as physically demanding daily chores that could slow recovery.
 Other key elements include eating well, avoiding alcohol, limiting computer time and delaying air travel until you get an “all clear” from a doctor.

-This discussion just skims the surface of concussions, which if sustained enough times can lead to serious health issues later in life.
+This discussion just skims the surface of concussions.
+If sustained enough times can lead to serious health issues later in life.
 The best thing we can do to keep our loved ones safe is to be aware of the warning signs—and continue the concussion conversation.